GibraltarSoftware/Loupe.JavaScript/src/loupe-typescript/README.md

 * description - Additional multi-line descriptive message (or may be null) which can be a format string followed by corresponding args.
 * parameters - Optional.
 A variable number of arguments referenced by the formatted description string (or no arguments to skip formatting).
 * exception - Optional.
 The error details.
 This can be a string detailing the exception, an <code>Exception</code> object, or a JavaScript <code>Error</code> object.
 * details - Optional.
 A JSON object, or string version of, with additional details to be logged and shown in the details in Loupe Desktop and Loupe Server.
-This is useful for passing context information or state information that could be useful for diagnostics.
+This is useful for passing contextual or state information that could be useful for diagnostics.
 * methodSourceInfo - Optional.
 Details of the file, method, line and column number.
 This allows source information to be passed without the performance overhead of working out the current file and line (eg by examining the stack, which may well be different with compressed source, especially if source maps are not being used).

 ## Examples